 - Borisova Gradina park – a lively central park, particularly at weekends.
 Contains two stadiums (stadia!), a massive wood, some statues and all sorts of other stuff.
 Street performers and traders are here in milder weather.

-- South Park – not really spent too much time here, but it’s lovely.
-Seems to be less structured than Borisova, and a place to hang out and wander during the summer months.
+- South Park – not really spent any time here.
+Seems to be less structured, and a place to hang out and wander during the summer months.

 - Vitosha – the glorious massive mountain that looks over the city.
-I strongly recommend getting up there in the gondola, a 30 min ride to the top.
+I strongly recommend getting up there in the gondola if you have time, which is a beautiful 30 min ride to the top.
 Bulgaria is not a place for great signage or information, but I think this site can be trusted to let you know if the gondola (Кабинков лифт) is working – look for the green tick on the right side of the page.
-It’ll be several degrees colder than it is in the city, so go prepared.
+It’s a long way up, and it’ll be about 10 degrees colder than it is in the city, so go prepared.
 There are a few cafe/bars at the top.

-(nicked from an email to friends, so might references to the place I’ve been staying):
+(nicked from an email to friends, so has references to my flat):

 Taxis are cheap (about 0.8 LV per KM, so a 10 min ride will only cost 3 or 4 pounds).
 But the rumour is that tourists get “special fares”.
 Top tip – check the fare per KM, which should be listed in the window and the dashboard.
 If it’s over 1lv per km then walk away.
 I’d also recommend downloading TaxiMe, the closest they have to “Uber” here.
 It’s a quick and easy app (mainly in English, although sometimes not all of it), and saves too much communication as the driver receives your destination from the app.
 It also gives you an estimated fare, so you’re much less likely to be ripped off.
 However, you pay in cash at the end of the ride, unlike Uber.

 There’s also public transport options, but if you get one of the flights that arrive after midnight they may not be so useful.
-If in doubt, get on a Metro to the centre (only goes from T2, but I think there’s a shuttle bus between terminals).
+If in doubt, get on a Metro to the University stop, then get on the number 1 bus heading north/east, which stops a few minutes walk from my flat.
+The 120 stops directly outside my flat, but it’s not the most convenient of routes to pick up.
 Link to Sofia public transport map – fairly incomprehensible!

 A note on public transport – you’ll need a ticket for each bus/tram etc you get on.
-They cost 1.6LV each (or 1.2LV each if you buy them in a pack of 10 – called a “talon” – And apparently you’re not meant to share these.
-They’re meant just for one person. ).
-You need to validate each ticket as soon you get on by putting them in the little “punchers” and pushing the lever up.
+They cost 1.6LV each (or 1.2LV each if you buy them in a pack of 10 – called a “talon”).
+You need to validate each one as you get on by putting them in the little “punchers” and pushing the lever up.
+And apparently you’re not meant to share these.
+They’re meant just for one person.
 If in doubt, just get one on the bus from the driver – try to have the correct change.
 I’ve seen quite a few ticket inspectors since I’ve been here, so don’t risk it.
 They are not shy about fining tourists or Brits professing ignorance.
 Just ask my business partner!
 Oh, and there is slow but functional wifi on most of the modern-ish public transport.